Money Tree Not Growing? 8 Problems & Easy Fix!

 One challenge that the money tree owners generally face is understanding how much water the plant requires.

-If you don’t water your money tree at regular intervals, it might be deprived of water.
+If you don’t water your money tree regularly, it might be deprived of water.

-However, both underwatering and overwatering can be the reason behind slow growth in your money tree.
+However, underwatering and overwatering can be the reason behind the slow growth of your money tree.

 Overwatering